 - PESTLE Analysis Template Word 7

-- Brainstorm the various PESTLE factors: Consider the six PESTLE factors that might affect your business: political, social, economic, legal, technological, and environmental.
-Hold a brainstorming session or invite your team members to brainstorm and come up with ideas.
-The goal should be to identify specific ways in which these factors can affect your business and the way you might deal with these factors.
+- Brainstorm the Various PESTLE Factors: Consider the six PESTLE factors that might affect your business: political, social, economic, legal, technological, and environmental.
+Hold a dedicated session or invite team members from different functions to identify specific ways each factor could affect the business.
+Include frontline staff where possible, as people closest to customers and operations often detect macro-environment signals early.

 PESTLE Analysis Template Excel